top of page

 Religious Celebrations During December in Oaxaca

-December is not only a month characterized by typical Christmas celebrations but also one of the most joyful religious seasons for the Catholic population of Oaxaca.
-In Oaxaca, three religious images of Marian affiliation are celebrated: Nuestra Señora de Juquila, the Virgin of Guadalupe and "Nuestra Señora de la Soledad."
+December is marked by typical Christmas celebrations and joyful religious festivities for the Catholic population of Oaxaca.
+Three religious images of Marian affiliation are especially celebrated: Nuestra Señora de Juquila, the Virgin of Guadalupe, and Nuestra Señora de la Soledad.

 La Virgen de Juquila